-Assassin's Creed Odyssey offers 27 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 28 accessibility features for Assassin's Creed Odyssey in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Assassin's Creed Odyssey is an action role-playing game set in the years 431–422 BCE during a mythological history of the Peloponnesian War between Athens and Sparta.
 You play as a male or female mercenary fighting on both sides and attempting to unite their family.

 Release Date: 05/10/2018

 Platforms: PC, PS4, Stadia, Switch and Xbox One